Academic Policies

 Assignment Instructions

-All written assignments are to be typed on a full-size sheet of paper with 1” margins unless otherwise noted in the class syllabus.
+All written assignments are to be typed on a full-size sheet of paper with 1” margins unless otherwise noted in the class syllabus or teacher’s instructions.
 Papers should be single-spaced (approximately 600 words per page), Times New Roman, 12-point font, and include a heading that provides your name, name of the class, and the date.
+Unless the teacher specifies otherwise, all written assignments are to be submitted in Word format.
 All assignments must follow these guidelines to receive 100%.
 For citation rules, please refer to Plagiarism & Cheating below.

 If an assignment will be handed in late, discussion with your instructor is necessary.